 - We spent the past three years engaging a highly experienced translator, Brooke Westcott, to translate the 10 surviving Bratton Manor Rolls dated 1377-1683 and these translations are now complete.
 We’ll get them on the website along with a video presentation I made to the Guild Manorial Records seminar that introduces the rolls.
 We’ll also make sure that The National Archives and Devon Heritage Centre get copies of the full transcripts and translations so that they will be preserved for the future.
 They provide a fascinating view of life in medieval Bratton Clovelly.

 - Our good friend Celia Eastlake has kindly sent us a copy of an important new publication called Devon Parish Taxpayers 1500-1650, Volume Two containing Bratton Clovelly.
 As we had suspected from the Bratton Manor Roll translations, the 1601 Church Rate roll confirms that essentially all but the smallest farms in Bratton Clovelly today were already in existence before the start of the Early Modern period.
-This parish does have remarkable staying power and we’ll get this tax list on the site along with a map that correlates it with the modern day parish.
+This parish does have remarkable staying power.

 - Our biggest Bratton Clovelly effort this year will be to complete the nonconformity project called ‘Communities of Dissent’ with the Family and Community Historical Research Society.
 Of course, our interest is in Bible Christianity in Bratton Clovelly and our goal is to try to identify and characterise the nonconformists of the parish between 1841 and 1911.
 We hope to learn a great deal more about the Methodist history of the parish by the end of 2018 and will share our findings.

 - As we say at the start of each New Year, we’re going to try to do better with adding blogs to the website on a routine basis to keep everyone aware of any progress.
 Now our goal is one per quarter.